bryandaniel1/diabetes-registry/README.md

 	- jfreechart-1.0.19 from the tomcat_jars directory

 b) Open the project in NetBeans and verify the program compiles and runs.
-Build the application and place the WAR file from the dist folder into the Tomcat/webapps directory.
+Build the application to produce a WAR file in the dist folder.

-Section D - run application
+Section D - deploy application

+a) Place the WAR file in the Tomcat/webapps directory.

-a) Run the application by executing the startup file in the Tomcat/bin directory.
+b) Run the application by executing the startup file in the Tomcat/bin directory.

+c) View the application by pointing the browser to https://localhost:8443/diabetesregistry for a connection with SSL/TLS implemented.
+Otherwise, point the browser to http://localhost:8080/diabetesregistry.

-b) Stop the application by executing the shutdown file in the Tomcat/bin directory.
+d) Stop the application by executing the shutdown file in the Tomcat/bin directory.

 Section E - notes